secretstartups/handbook/business-technology/team-member-enablement/onboarding-access-requests/endpoint-management/jamf/index.html.md

 Yes.
 It is safe to install and there is no threat to install the certificate.
 What you're seeing is expected as the Jamf Pro CA is a self-signed certificate and is technically not trusted until it is installed.

-## Implementation plan

-The [Endpoint Management Implementation Plan](https://gitlab.com/gitlab-com/business-technology/mac-laptop-management/-/issues/25) is as follows:

-* 1st wave (2020-09-28): Cross Functional Pilot Groups
-  * This group will consist of a mix of GitLab team members and Engineering Managers
-* 2nd wave (2020-10-05): E-Group
-* 3rd wave (2020-10-12): People, Talent Acquisition, Finance, Product, Marketing
-* 4th wave (2020-10-19): Sales, Legal, Chief of Staff Team to the CEO
-* 5th wave (2020-10-26): Engineering

 # Linux laptops

 We do not have Linux-based endpoint management in place yet.
-There will be a second initiative to address Linux management later in FY21.
+There will be a second initiative to address Linux management in the future.

 # Windows laptops